 Are you interested in both people and technology?
 Our Bachelor of Science in Human Factors integrates coursework in psychology, human-centered design, engineering, computer science, and business to prepare you to solve problems where humans and technology intersect.
 In this program, you'll learn by doing.
 Real-world projects and research, combined with the ability to customize your degree with one of three concentrations, will make you a competitive candidate in just about any industry.
 Accelerate your career by earning a human factors master’s degree in just one extra year.

 Both of our undergraduate degree programs provide you with a range of skills that will give you a competitive edge in today’s job market:

 - Strong communication skills

 - The ability to apply psychological research to the workplace and design

 - Insight into human reasoning and decision-making

-Our bachelor’s degree offers a great deal of flexibility—in both coursework and career options.
+Our psychology bachelor’s degree offers a great deal of flexibility—in both coursework and career options.
 For example, all psychology majors have internship opportunities where they can earn course credit while working with local nonprofit organizations, schools, or companies, or by doing research in Michigan Tech research labs.
 Our cutting-edge program provides a hands-on education based on curriculum guidelines established by the American Psychological Association.

 Human factors is an interdisciplinary field with academic roots in psychology, engineering, and computer science.
-Our bachelor's degree is intentionally designed to provide students with foundational courses in several disciplines to establish an ingrained understanding and appreciation of how each views and approaches complicated socio-technical problems.
+Our human factors bachelor's degree is intentionally designed to provide students with foundational courses in several disciplines to establish an ingrained understanding and appreciation of how each views and approaches complicated socio-technical problems.
 The human factors major will provide students with opportunities to collaborate with students and faculty across colleges.
 Its technical concentrations leverage existing coursework in the College of Engineering, College of Computing, and College of Business, and culminate in hands-on industry experience through the Enterprise program.